pjaskulski/scans_transcripts/README.md

   - **Creating transcripts using the LLM model** (Gemini Pro 3, requires internet access) for the current scan or scan series.
 For scan series, the application displays all scans in the viewed directory and selects those that do not yet have a txt transcript file or that have an empty transcript file.
 This selection can, of course, be changed.
   - To perform transcription, you can use one of the **predefined prompts** (prompts for documents in Polish are currently available), or you can prepare your own prompt.
   - Transcription files are automatically saved when moving to the next/previous file; you can also force saving by pressing the SAVE button.
   - Transcriptions can be saved in a **bulk txt file** or in a **docx file**.
 For docx files, the application also concatenates broken words and lines into paragraphs.
+Transcriptions can also be saved in **TEI-XML** format.
   - To facilitate verification of transcription accuracy, the application allows you to pan the scan (left mouse button), **zoom in/out** (mouse scroll wheel), and display a **magnifying glass** window at a selected location (right mouse button).
   - Simple **filters** can be applied to scans: contrast enhancement and image inversion.
   - A feature that aids verification is the ability to **read the transcript aloud (TTS reader)**, this feature requires internet access.